CycloneDX/guides/SBOM/en/0x50-Relationships.md

 ## Dependencies
 CycloneDX provides the ability to describe components and their dependency on other components.
 This relies on a component's `bom-ref` to associate the component with the dependency element in the graph.
 The only requirement for `bom-ref` is that it is unique within the BOM.
-Package URL (PURL) is an ideal choice for `bom-ref` as it will be both unique and readable.
+Package-URL (PURL) is an ideal choice for `bom-ref` as it will be both unique and readable.
 If PURL is not an option or not all components represented in the BOM contain a PURL, then UUID is recommended.
 A dependency graph is capable of representing both direct and transitive relationships.
 In CycloneDX representation `dependencies`, a dependency graph SHOULD be codified to be one node deep, meaning no nested child graphs.
 All